-- Are subject to Corps jurisdiction (see General Condition 2, Page 8); - Meet the general conditions of this PGP (Pages 8 through 17); - Meet the definition of Minor or Major Impact Projects in Appendix A; - Meet the definitions of a State of NH Minor or Major Impact Project; - Meet the definition of Minimum Impact Project but have been determined by the Corps to have concerns for the aquatic environment, any other factor of the public interest, or for any potential secondary impacts (see Page 3); - Receive approval from the DES Wetlands Bureau and all other applicable State agencies; - Receive all other required Federal and State approvals (Page 2); and - Have been reviewed by the Corps and the Federal resource agencies (Page 5); - for Minor Impact Projects, may proceed after 30 days from the DES Wetlands Bureau decision unless the applicant receives written notification from the Corps either requesting additional information or requiring modifications to the proposal, or requiring an Individual Permit for the project. - for Major Impact Projects, may proceed upon receipt of written authorization from the Corps.
-The Corps will notify the applicant within 30 days from their DES Wetlands Bureau decision if: their project is authorized under the PGP, additional information is needed or an Individual Permit review is required.
+- Meet the definition of Minimum Impact Project but have been determined by the Corps to have concerns for the aquatic environment, any other factor of the public interest, or for any potential secondary impacts (see Page 3); - Receive approval from the DES Wetlands Bureau and all other applicable State agencies; - Receive all other required Federal and State approvals (Page 2); and - Have been reviewed by the Corps and the Federal resource agencies (Page 5);

+for Minor Impact Projects, may proceed after 30 days from the DES Wetlands Bureau decision unless the applicant receives written notification from the Corps either requesting additional information or requiring modifications to the proposal, or requiring an Individual Permit for the project for Major Impact Projects, may proceed upon receipt of written authorization from the Corps.
+The Corps will notify the applicant within 30 days from the DES Wetlands Bureau decision if: their project is authorized under the PGP, additional information is needed or an Individual Permit review is required.

-Env-Wt 303 Classification of Projects specifies the classifications for Major, Minor and Minimum Impact Projects.
+Env-Wt 303 Classification of Projects specifies the classifications for Major, Minor and Minimum Impact Projects, which may be further modified by Env-Wt 903 Stream Crossings: Classifications and Applications.
 The DES Wetlands Bureau will classify a project once it has been found to be technically complete and will provide that classification to the proponent along with their DES Wetlands Bureau decision.
 For inland wetland fill projects, the DES Wetlands Bureau thresholds are 3,000 to <20,000 SF (Minor Impact Project) and $\geq$ 20,000 SF (Major Impact Project).
+Additional criteria for stream crossings are found in Env-Wt 900.

-C. Application Procedures (Minor and Major Impact Project)
+IV.
+Application Procedures (Minor and Major Impact Project)

-For projects qualifying as Minor or Major Impact Projects, the town clerk will send a copy of the State application package to the DES Wetlands Bureau.
+For projects qualifying as Minor or Major Impact Projects, the town clerk will send the original State application package to the DES Wetlands Bureau.
 After the DES Wetlands Bureau assigns a State file number, the State will make a copy available to the Corps.
 The State agencies have their own application process and the DES will make applications available to the Corps.

-All applicants shall submit a copy of their application materials to the NH State Historic Preservation Officer (SHPO) (see Page 19) to be reviewed for the presence of historic/archaeological resources in the permit area that may be affected by the proposed work.
+All applicants shall submit a Request for Project Review (RPR) Form (www.nh.gov/nhdhr/review) to the NH State Historic Preservation Officer (SHPO) at the NH Division of Historical Resources (see Section VII, Part E) to be reviewed for the presence of historic/ archaeological resources in the permit area that may be affected by the proposed work.
 The SHPO will notify the Corps if there are State concerns that the proposed work will have an effect on historic resources.
 The applicant must submit with their application to the DES Wetlands Bureau, either a copy of their cover letter, or a statement of having sent their application materials to the SHPO.
+This is not required if the Corps or another Federal action agency has satisfied the consultation requirements of Section 106 of the National Historic Preservation Act or if the project is not within Corps jurisdiction.